 4340.
 Computer Security.
 3(3-0)

-This course covers theory and practice of computer security.
-It explains cryptographic tools used to provide security such as shared key encryption, public key encryption, key exchange, and digital signature, with application to security in computer program, operating system, database management system and network.
-Prerequisite: CSEN 4320
+Theory and practice of computer security.
+Cryptographic tools used to provide security, such as shared key encryption, public key encryption, key exchange and digital signature, with application to security in computer programs, operating systems, database management systems and networks.
+Prerequisite: CSEN 4320.

 4361.
 System Software.
 3(3-0)